Raigyo/react-netflix-clone/README.md

 ### Concepts covered

 - Lifecycle of Components
 - Higher-order components (HOC): function that takes a component as parameter and that return another component
-- decomposer and prioritize components
+- Decompose and prioritize components:

-    Home page:
+    App

-        - Header (fixed)
+    ---Header (fixed)

+    ---Home page:

-        - Header Img
+      ---Header Img
-        - Searchbar
+      ---Searchbar
-        - Posters List (fixed)
+      ---Posters List (fixed)
-        - --Poster
-        - Load Button
+      -----Poster
+      ---Load Button / see more

 ## How to use